Layout

 A responsibility assignment matrix is a technique for arranging agile team roles.
 It outlines the responsibilities of each team member by tagging them with one of four labels as follows: R for responsible, A for accountable, C for consulted, and I for informed (RACI).

-Project managers use RAM to guide scrum teams.
+Project managers use RAM to guide Scrum teams.
 It’s also great for improving motivation since team members feel trusted and know how they contribute to the overall project.
+Additionally, the use of Kanban, although not directly related to RAM, can further enhance team collaboration and workflow efficiency.

 RAM is implemented with the use of a RACI chart to visualize the responsibilities of the Scrum team.